-Parents may wonder about this a lot.
+Parents may wonder about why soda has caffeine a lot.
 Naturally energetic kids love tangy, sweet, sugary sodas that make the kids even more energetic.
 But if a family is frazzled by a boisterous child, they may be reluctant to give them a carbohydrate and caffeine kick, especially near bedtime.

 Perhaps the most famous soda drink of all is Coca-Cola.
 The Coca-Cola website states "Coca-Cola is the most popular soft drink in history, as well as the best-known brand in the world."

 The caffeine content in a 12-ounce Coke is 34 milligrams.
 Compare that to about 100 mg for a cup of coffee.
-The Coca-Cola corporate website gives an oblique answer as to why the company adds caffeine to some of its products:
+The Coca-Cola corporate website used to feature an oblique answer as to why the company adds caffeine to some of its products:

 Many people are surprised to learn that caffeine is one of the ingredients that helps give Coca-Cola its unique great taste.
 Caffeine is an ingredient consumed by people every day in beverages like coffee, tea and soft drinks.
 We know that not everyone drinks caffeine and not everyone wants to drink it all the time, so we also offer a range of caffeine-free beverages, including Caffeine-Free Diet Coke, so people can make the choice for themselves and their families.

-The company says, though, that the amount is small.
+The company says, though, that the amount of caffeine in Coke is small.

 For a comprehensive list of the amounts of soda in colas, see this page at Caffeine Informer.
 Caffeine Informer has another list of the caffeine contents in citrus, cream and pepper sodas at this page.

-The site DecadentDecaf.com explores the question of where the caffeine in soda comes from.
+The site DecadentDecaf.com explores where the caffeine in soda comes from.
 Answer: synthetic caffeine.
 Kola nuts, a natural flavoring provide some, but much of the caffeine in soda is manufactured and then added.

 DecadentDecaf writes that soda bottlers add millions of kilograms of the powerful synthetic caffeine to their products every year.